awei01/version-controlled-wordpress/readme.md

 ### Setup
 * Create a new local development environment using this repository.
-* Modify `composer.json` so that the version of `johnpbloch/wordpress` matches your current installation.
+* Modify `composer.json` so that the version of `johnpbloch/wordpress` matches your current installation. * If you want to upgrade your Wordpress core version, I suggest doing it after migration is complete.

 ### Plugins
 * Search for your plugins on http://wpackagist.org and add them to your `composer.json`.
 You'll probably want the exact versions that you have already installed on your existing application.
 If you want to try a later plugin version, you can give it a shot.
 It should be trivial to switch between plugin versions.